Aeroméxico Connect: Mid 2000s

-In 2005, the first scheduled services in and out of Mexico City on behalf of Aeroméxico were introduced to Ciudad Obregón and Los Mochis, using ERJ-145 aircraft.
-During this year, five more ERJ-145s were introduced to the fleet, introducing new routes to central Mexico and the southeast of the country, as well as increasing the size of the fleet to 10 aircraft.
+In 2005, the first scheduled services in and out of Mexico City on behalf of Aeroméxico were introduced to Ciudad Obregón and Los Mochis, using ERJ 145 aircraft.
+During this year, five more ERJ 145s were introduced to the fleet, introducing new routes to central Mexico and the southeast of the country, as well as increasing the size of the fleet to 10 aircraft.

-In 2006, AeroLitoral took over services from Mexico City to Campeche and Durango, previously operated by Aeromar on behalf of Aeroméxico, and resumed operations to Reynosa, Oaxaca, and other Aeroméxico non-revenue city pairs.
+In 2006, Aerolitoral took over services from Mexico City to Campeche and Durango, previously operated by Aeromar on behalf of Aeroméxico, and resumed operations to Reynosa, Oaxaca, and other Aeroméxico non-revenue city pairs.
 By the end of 2006, an ERJ crew base in Mexico City was established, 13 more ERJs were introduced to the fleet, most of them in addition, bringing the number of 23 by the end of the year.

-In 2007, AeroLitoral returned to Austin on behalf of Aeroméxico from Mexico City, reopened the hub in Guadalajara with an ERJ fleet, which grew to 32 frames.
-In November 2007, Aeroméxico announced that AeroLitoral was going to become Aeroméxico Connect once the E-190s arrived, and so it did.
+In 2007, Aerolitoral returned to Austin on behalf of Aeroméxico from Mexico City, reopened the hub in Guadalajara with an ERJ fleet, which grew to 32 frames.
+In November 2007, Aeroméxico announced that Aerolitoral was going to become Aeroméxico Connect once the Embraer 190s arrived, and so it did.
 The airline changed its corporate name, image, and introduced a new philosophy of complementing Aeroméxico on some domestic and international flights, instead of only feeding the airline's hubs.
-The first four brand-new Embraer ERJ 190 arrived in October 2007 and early 2008, and the airline announced an order for 12 more frames that started arriving in early 2009.
-On November, SkyTeam painted Aeroméxico Connect's E-145 in SkyTeam livery.
+The first four brand-new Embraer 190 arrived in October 2007 and early 2008, and the airline announced an order for 12 more frames that started arriving in early 2009.
+On November, SkyTeam painted Aeroméxico Connect's ERJ 145 in SkyTeam livery.

 Destinations

-Aeroméxico Connect has grown through the past few years on the Mexican domestic market.
+Aeroméxico Connect has grown over the past few years in the Mexican domestic market.
 It has come from being a feeder airline to a key on Aeroméxico's strategy to remain in the industry.
 As new aircraft have been added since 2004, Aeroméxico has been shifting many of its domestic and short-haul international routes to Aeroméxico Connect.
-The intended plan of the holding consortium of the two airlines is to keep developing Aeroméxico Connect on those markets where mainline Aeroméxico would not profit, moreover after the addition of the Embraer E-190 that is capable of operating on some longer routes that were formerly served by mainline Aeroméxico with DC-9 or McDonnell Douglas MD-87 aircraft.
-Also of interest is the airline´s choice to replace some Embraer 145 fleet with newer Embraer 190 and Embraer 170 jets, currently under manufacture for Aeroméxico.
+The intended plan of the holding consortium of the two airlines is to keep developing Aeroméxico Connect in those markets where mainline Aeroméxico would not profit, moreover after the addition of the Embraer 190 that is capable of operating on some longer routes that were formerly served by mainline Aeroméxico with McDonnell Douglas DC-9 and MD-87 aircraft.
+Also of interest is the airline´s choice to replace its ERJ 145 fleet with newer Embraer 170 and 190 jets, currently under manufacture for Aeroméxico.
 Three new Embraer 170s arrived in the summer of 2012.
 They fully replaced the ERJ 145 in 2017.
 The airline serves international destinations in Dominican Republic, El Salvador, Guatemala, Honduras, Nicaragua, and the United States, while offering serving regional routes throughout Mexico.

 Fleet

 Current fleet

-As of January 2023, Aeroméxico Connect operates the following aircraft:
+As of July 2025, Aeroméxico Connect operates the following aircraft:

 Historic fleet

+Aeroméxico Connect also previously operated the following aircraft types:

-Accidents and Incidents
+Accidents and incidents

 Aeroméxico Connect and its predecessor, Aerolitoral, have never had an accident with loss of life, although it has had 6 accidents, with 2 hull losses.